Jane says her daily practice of yoga makes her more flexible, improves her focus, and gives her an aerobic workout.

 "My teacher includes a meditation practice and sprinkles our class with aphorisms about letting go and being in the moment," says Dale.

 Some may help you push your boundaries within your own physical limits.
-Other teachers take a holistic or even therapeutic approach with their students.
+Other teachers take a holistic or even therapeutic approach with students.

 Elisa opted to attend a more structured class with a more reserved teacher.